pith. sign in

 why it matters in Recognition Science

-This module supplies the priority assignments consumed by the downstream Option A Empirical Schedule module, which fixes an explicit execution order for the first five high-value tests and proves that every scheduled item is high-or-immediate and protocol-covered.
-It therefore bridges the protocol registry to the ordered falsification queue in the Option A chain.
+Supplies the priority queue to the downstream Option A Empirical Schedule module.
+That module fixes an explicit execution order for the first five high-value tests and proves every scheduled item is high-or-immediate and protocol-covered.
+It completes the priority assignment step in the empirical validation pipeline for Option A.

 scope and limits